TheOneandOnlyRiVin/CSUN_CIT425/Lab Assignments/Lab Assignment 1.md

 1. Download Windows 10 22H2 > [.iso](https://drive.google.com/file/d/1x-0Jm8ADMHwN19fM1y_TBvhAGO-h4o5F/view)
 1. On VirtualBox, select "machine>new"
 1. Select the iso
-1. Set the memory to 4096 mb or higher & the processors to 8 or higher and then click next
+1. Set the memory to 4096MG or higher & the processors to 8 or higher and then click next
 1. Set the Disk Size to 32GB or higher and then click next > finish
 1. Launch the VM and follow the installation instructions